markterweele/windows-itpro-docs/windows/whats-new/performance-lab/testing-methodology.md

 - For Procyon® Office - Microsoft 365 or Office applications are required, these may need to be purchased.

-- Run a full Antivirus scan.
+- Run a full antivirus scan.

 - Pause Windows Updates before running any tests.

-- Do not re-enable networking while the benchmark is running.
+- Don't re-enable networking while the benchmark is running.

-- Do not launch the benchmark while networking is enabled.
+- Don't launch the benchmark while networking is enabled.

 - Gather results, exit benchmark.